 South Mountain Creamery’s story begins in 1981, when Randy and Karen Sowers began farming on their home farm, where the creamery is presently located.
 By 2001, they had opened the first on-farm dairy processing plant in Maryland, and in 2017, the second generation of their family took over operation of the farm.
-Today, the farm is owned and operated by three generations – including Tony & Abby (Sowers) Brusco and Ben & Kate Sowers and employs over 130 people from the local community.
+Today, the farm is owned and operated by three generations – including Tony & Abby (Sowers) Brusco and Ben & Kate Sowers.
+The farm also employs over 130 people from the local community.

 They raise their cows on pasture, where they enjoy grazing on all the grass they can eat plus supplements of crops grown right on the farm.
 In addition to their dairy herd, South Mountain Creamery also breeds and raises beef cattle as well as laying hens, which are cage-free and certified humanely-raised.
 South Mountain Creamery’s sustainable agricultural practices include the use of cover crops to reduce erosion, crop rotation, and utilizing non-GMO seeds.
 Their land is under agricultural preservation.